csci-1301/csci-1301.github.io/docs/user_guide.md

 ## Building the resource locally

 It is generally not necessary to build this resource locally unless the intent is to preview templating changes or to make changes to build scripts.
-For the purposes of editing content, it is sufficient to make edits to markdown files and committing those changes.
+For the purposes of editing content, it is sufficient to make edits to markdown files and commit those changes.

 ### Installing required dependencies

-To find the current list of dependencies needed to build this resource, refer to the [build script install section](https://github.com/csci-1301/csci-1301.github.io/blob/f80f8f6b0dab450441e43ad09db2cda0b1fba6e1/.github/workflows/build.yaml#L27-L30) which lists all required packages need to build the resource.
+To find the current list of dependencies needed to build this resource, refer to the [build script install section](https://github.com/csci-1301/csci-1301.github.io/blob/f80f8f6b0dab450441e43ad09db2cda0b1fba6e1/.github/workflows/build.yaml#L27-L30), which lists all required packages needed to build the resource.
 The exact installation steps vary depending on your local operating system.

 In general the following dependencies are needed: